marifdemirtas/pfp-ebooks/_sources/plan2.rst

     :alt: Scrolling around the Cottage Inn locations page to see that there are a lot of locations

-In this plan, a URL should be surrounded by quotes (:code:`' '`).

 Plan 2: Exercises
 ====================================

-What parts of this plan are changeable?

 .. clickablearea:: umich_plan2_click
-    :question: If you wanted to get a soup from the MDen website, which part(s) of the code below would you change?
+    :question: If you wanted to get a soup from the MDen homepage, which part(s) of the code below would you change?
     :iscode:
     :feedback: Check out the plan outline above to identify the slot.